 Skip to main content

-1. Where can I find the codebase for Core Chain?
+1. Where can I find the codebase for the Core blockchain?

-Core Chain advocates open source project building and hence we have all of our codebase available for community use.
-You can find Core Chain’s codebase and other developer tools on the official GitHub account of Core Chain.
+The Core Foundation advocates open-source project building, and hence all of Core's codebases are available for community use.
+You can find Core blockchain’s codebase and other developer tools on the official GitHub account of Core.

 3. Which dApps are deployed on the Core Network?

-4. How to connect MetaMask to Core Network?
+4. How to connect MetaMask to the Core Network?

-Follow our detailed guide on how to connect your MetaMask wallet to the Core Testnet and Mainnet.
+Follow the official detailed guide on how to connect your MetaMask wallet to the Core Testnet and Mainnet.

 5. What role does the CORE token play in securing the Core network?

-The CORE token is pivotal in securing the Core network through its roles in staking, governance, and as a utility token.
-Users can stake CORE tokens to become validators, who are essential in block production and transaction validation, enhancing network security.
-The token's deflationary aspect, where a part of transaction fees and block rewards are burnt, aligns stakeholder incentives by potentially increasing its value and encouraging active participation
+The CORE token plays a pivotal role in securing the Core network through its functions in staking, governance, and as a utility token.
+Users can stake CORE tokens to become validators, who play a crucial role in block production and transaction validation, thereby enhancing network security.
+The token's deflationary aspect, where a portion of transaction fees and block rewards is burned, aligns stakeholder incentives by potentially increasing its value and encouraging active participation.

-6. As a bitcoin staker, do I have to run a validator by myself?
+6. As a Bitcoin staker, do I need to run a validator myself?

 No, as a Bitcoin staker on the Core network, you do not need to run a validator yourself.
-The system allows Bitcoin holders to participate in securing the network through non-custodial Bitcoin staking.
-This means you can stake your Bitcoin without giving up custody and without the need to directly engage in the validator processes, such as block production or transaction validation.
-This setup allows you to earn yield on your Bitcoin while contributing to the network's security in a more passive manner.
+The system allows Bitcoin holders to participate in securing the network through Self-Custodial Bitcoin Staking.
+This means you can stake your Bitcoin without relinquishing custody and without needing to directly participate in the validator processes, such as block production or transaction validation.
+This setup allows you to earn a yield on your Bitcoin while contributing to the network's security in a more passive manner.

 7. What are the conditions for slashing?
 What are the slashing fees incurred?
 Will all my staked tokens (CORE and BTC) get slashed?

-On the Core Chain network, slashing and jailing are mechanisms to penalize validators for misconduct.
+On the Core network, slashing and jailing are mechanisms to penalize validators for misconduct.

 • If a validator node fails to mine 50 blocks in a row, the CORE token rewards the validator has accrued so far are slashed completely.